 Adecco Spain is listing many good positions all over Spain, and it’s very good tool especially when looking for a job in customer service or office.
-Although Adecco requires often at least the basics of Spanish language, and the CV should be uploaded on their service translated in Spanish.
+Although Adecco requires often at least the basics of Spanish language, and the CV should be uploaded on their service translated into Spanish.
 In case English is the only working language for you, don’t worry.
 The following websites are made for you!

-Talent Search People is extremely good website that is listing many positions where Spanish is not required at all.
+Talent Search People is an extremely good website that is listing many positions where Spanish is not required at all.
 You can even search for a job as a native speaker, and they have often positions where they are looking for Finnish, Swedish, German or Italian native speakers, among others.
 The only additional language required is English and also the communication with the staff is always in English.
-I can warmly recommend to upload your CV on their service, as this is exactly the company that is still after 5 years actively in touch with me with interesting job offers, and I think it was only about a month ago since they contacted me last time.
+I can warmly recommend uploading your CV on their service, as this is exactly the company that is still after 5 years actively in touch with me with interesting job offers, and I think it was only about a month ago since they contacted me last time.

 And remember, when you get your first job interview, don’t panic too much and most importantly, don’t worry even if you feel you blew it completely.
 This happened to me, but the results were absolutely unpredictable.
 You can read the story about my craziest job interview here.